-Over the years of observing companies implement Lean and other continuous improvement programs, we have seen that for many companies, maintaining the momentum of a continuous improvement program for longer than a few months can be challenging.
+Over the years of observing companies implement Lean and other continuous improvement programs, we have seen that for some companies, maintaining the momentum of a continuous improvement program for longer than a few months can be challenging.
 In fact, nationwide, only slightly more than one-third of Lean improvement programs sustain meaningful and measurable results beyond a 1-year period, according to the Lean Learning Center in Novi, Michigan.
 Unfortunately, this finding is true for Kansas companies, too.

 In spite of this sobering statistic, achieving positive, permanent change is definitely within reach for those who design a program that positions them for success from the start.
 In our experience, we have found that companies that sustain Lean improvements over the long term share a few common characteristics.
 Here are what we consider to be the most important:

 They know that Lean is a growth strategy, not a cost-cutting measure.
 Lean does not mean “Less Employees Are Needed.”
 While any long-term continuous improvement effort must focus on the bottom line, Lean is about building strategic capabilities that enable your company to do things others in your industry can’t.
-Implementing Lean methods to reduce costs or, even worse, reduce payroll, is a recipe for failure.

 They engage the work force, providing support and incentives for employees’ best efforts.
 Companies that are successful with Lean empower the entire work force to take ownership of their work areas and responsibilities.
 They establish “Nike zones,” giving workers authority to implement changes without waiting for approvals—they can “just do it.”
 This promotes a culture in which everyone—from senior leadership to line worker—continuously looks for opportunities to improve.